Toumash/eukw-webscraper/README.md

-# eukw-dump
+# eukw-webscraper
-> Try to dump EUKW (Elektroniczne Księgi Wieczyste) database
+> Try to scrape EUKW (Elektroniczne Księgi Wieczyste) data

 Experiment failed.
 Need to run it behind some sort of proxy like https://brightdata.com/